-Tax year of deduction: In general, a charitable contribution is deductible only in the year the gift is made.
+ANSWER: Tax year of deduction: In general, a charitable contribution is deductible only in the year the gift is made.
 For an accrual basis corporation, however, a charitable contribution can be deducted in the current year for a contribution that is (1) approved by the corporation's board of directors by the end of such year and (2) paid on or before the fifteenth day of the third month of the next year.

 Amount of contribution: In addition to cash gifts, property contributions to qualified charitable organizations are also deductible.
 For property that is depreciated (fair market value less than basis), the amount of the contribution is the property's fair market value.
 For property that is appreciated (fair market value greater than basis), the amount of the contribution depends on whether the property is "capital gain property" or "ordinary income property."
 Capital gain property is property that, if sold, would result in a long-term capital gain or § 1231 gain.
 A contribution of capital gain property generally results in a deductible amount equal to the property's fair market value.
-If the capital gain property is tangible personal property and the charitable organization's use of the property is unrelated to its exempt function, the amount of the contribution is equal to the property's basis.)
+If the capital gain property is tangible personal property and the charitable organization's use of the property is unrelated to its exempt function, the amount of the contribution is equal to the property's basis.
+(Contributions of capital gain property to certain private foundations are similarly limited to the property's basis.)
 Ordinary income property is property that, if sold, would not result in a long-term capital gain or § 1231 gain.
 Typically, the deduction for a contribution of ordinary income property is equal to the property's basis.
 However, charitable contributions of certain inventory property by corporations can result in an enhanced deduction amount.
 For such inventory property, the deductible amount is equal to the lesser of (1) the sum of the property's basis plus 50% of the appreciation on the property or (2) twice the property's basis.